Hibi4/FrontentMentor_project/expenses-chart-component-main/README-template.md

 - [Example resource 1](https://tailwindcss.com/docs/ ) - I used Tailwind CSS for this project, and I found the documentation to be incredibly helpful.
 It provided clear guidance and made it easy to find exactly what I needed throughout the development process.

 - [Vibe coding](https://www.example.com) - Additionally, I leveraged AI tools to assist me during development.
-They were especially useful for debugging my code and offering suggestions, which significantly improved my workflow and efficiency..
+They were especially useful for debugging my code and offering suggestions, which significantly improved my workflow and efficiency.

+- Git command : git rm -r --cache file_name/folder_name.
+This command allows to remove files only from the Git repository without deleting them from your local file system.

 ## Author